 The stakes are high, so, we need to choose wisely.

 We can, of course, choose not to use free will and, let others decide for us.
 Their choices then create the circumstances we live in instead of our choices.
 It is still our choice, a passive choice, not to exercise our free will.

 In Welcome to the Journey, we introduced the idea that creating True Wealth is simple but not easy.
 That’s because you will likely need to make active choices to change yourself, possibly those around you, and how you think about money.

 Where’s the best place to start?

 Start with Yourself

-That’s not easy because we are who we are for a reason and there are demands made by others that pull us in different directions.
-However, ultimately it is your choice to change, if you do, or not change.
+That too is not easy because we are who we are for a reason and there are demands made by others that pull us in different directions.
+However, ultimately it is your choice to change, if you do change, or not change.

 In addition, you might ask, what if others depend on me?
 What if you are important to someone; perhaps a child, parent or spouse?
 If so, Dr. Jordan Peterson would argue the choice is to take care of yourself first “for them.”

 Similar to when you fly, the flight attendants instruct you to put your oxygen mask on first, before helping others.
 Why?
-Because if your oxygen mask is not on you will run out of oxygen and, without it you can’t help others who depend on you to help with their oxygen mask.
+Because if your oxygen mask is not on, you will run out of oxygen, and without oxygen you can’t help others who depend on you to help them with their oxygen mask.